opensearch-project/documentation-website/_migration-assistant/deploying-migration-assistant/iam-and-security-groups-for-existing-clusters.md

    The Collection should have a network policy that uses the `VPC` access type.
 This requires creating a VPC endpoint on the VPC used for the solution.
 The VPC endpoint should be configured for the private subnets of the VPC and should attach the `osClusterAccessSG` security group.

 2. **Data Access Policy Configuration**:
-   The data access policy should grant permission to perform all [index operations](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/serverless-data-access.html#serverless-data-supported-permissions) ↗ (`aoss:*`) for all indexes in the Collection.
-The IAM task roles of the applicable Migration services (Traffic Replayer, Migration Console, Reindex-from-Snapshot) should be used as the principals for this data access policy.
+   The data access policy should grant permission to perform all [index operations](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/serverless-data-access.html#serverless-data-supported-permissions) (`aoss:*`) for all indexes in the Collection.
+The IAM task roles of the applicable Migration services (Traffic Replayer, migration console, `Reindex-from-Snapshot`) should be used as the principals for this data access policy.

 ## Capture Proxy on Coordinator Nodes of Source Cluster